econoint/ECONLB235/README.md

 Each new instance of a Codespace is given a name that includes several words that are nonsense followed by random alphanumeric characters.
 The combination of nonsense words is what you want to look for when you're restarting a Codespace that you worked in previously.
 It will be in the same spot that `Create Codespace on Main` was in previously.
 Immediately to the right of the Codespace name will be three dots (`...`) and pressing on them gives you several options.
 Select the option to restart the codespace.

 ## How to Stop Your Codespace

+Once you've finished doing your work in a Codespace for the time being, you can end your R session and close both the tabs of your browser with Visual Studio Code and RStudio open.
+Then, in this repository, go to the same `Codespace` location described above and find the name of your Codespace instance.
+Again click on the `...` button, and this time look for the option to stop the Codespace and click on it. *Stopping* a Codespace and *deleting* a Codespace are *NOT* the same thing.
+DO NOT DELETE A CODESPACE UNLESS YOU ARE PREPARED TO LOSE ALL THE WORK IN IT!

+## Monitoring Codespace Resource Usage